angelaminchella125-pixel/satellite-image-classification/readme.md

-Software and Computing for Nuclear and Subnuclear Physics <br>
+**Software and Computing for Nuclear and Subnuclear Physics** - **Satellite Image Classification Project**
-Satellite Image Classification Project
+<br><br>

 The project is delivered in a directory consisting of:
 * main.py --> python code implemented on Google Colab.
 * requirement.txt --> file listing the main libraries used in the project.
 * Dockerfile --> containerization as required by the project delivery specifications.
 * readme.md.
+<br><br>

-To run the code follows these steps:
+To run the code, follow these steps:
+* Open Docker.
-* enter the directory "project" from the command prompt;
+* Open the command prompt and navigate to the "satellite-image-classification" repository.
-* execute the command: docker build -t imagename .
+* Run the command: docker build -t imagename .
-* execute the command: docker run --rm imagename <br>
+* Run the command: docker run --rm imagename <br>
-(imagename --> you can chose a name for the image of your choice)
+(Note: imagename --> a placeholder for a custom name you choose for the Docker image, any name can be chosen)

-Note that for the best visualization of plots and results, open the notebook directly on Google Colab or Jupyter Notebook.<br>
+Note that for the best visualization of plots and results, open the code directly on Google Colab or Jupyter Notebook.
+<br><br>

 -Description-